Youth Action Fund

 Who can apply for grants through the Indigenous Youth Community and Futures Fund?

 The IYCFF program supports Indigenous, youth-led groups that are based in traditional territories spanning Ontario.
+This means the organization, project leads and project activities should be located in Ontario.
 We acknowledge the hard work of adults, aunties, uncles and other older community members, however the application will be stronger if coming directly from the youth.

 What’s an Indigenous, youth-led group?